Eppo-exp/sdk-test-data/package-testing/testing-api/README.md

 ### Updating the app image
 The SDK testing cluster requires a docker image be builts and pushed to the cloud.
 When the app is updated and a new version is required for testing in CI/CD pipelines, we need to make a new image available.
-This is done by building the image and then pushing it TODO:somewhere
+This is done by building the image and then pushing it TODO: to Github Artifact Registry

 ```shell
 ./release.sh <version_tag>